nidDrBiglr/energy-hackdays-anomaly-detection/anomaly-detection-model/README.md

 # Anomaly Detection Model

 ## Data

 The original dataset is hosted on [Kaggle](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014#).

-During the course of the Hackathon, we created
+During the course of the Hackathon, we have created multiple other datasets (kindly provided by [Solarify](https://solarify.ch/?lang=en)) that can be found under `./data`.

 ## Model Selection

-Our approach is to combine expert knowhow and statistical models to detect anomalies .
+Our approach is to combine expert knowhow and statistical models to detect anomalies.
+Further, for us to understand if our model has produced useful outputs, anomalies should be labelled based on a predefined set of characteristics (e.g. peak energy consumption, high baseload etc.).
-Experts

 ### Thresholding

 Very simple cases of anomalies should actually be detected using expert knowhow.